AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 of them.
 And this is all that the most ancient creeds contain on the subject.[^32]

-In a germinal form of the Apostles\' Creed, Irenaeus (180 AD) says that the judge, at the final assize, will cast the wicked into *aionian* fire.
+In a germinal form of the Apostles' Creed, Irenaeus (180 AD) says that the judge, at the final assize, will cast the wicked into *aionian* fire.
 It is supposed that he used the word *aionian*, for the Greek in which he wrote has perished, and the Latin translation reads, "*ignem aeternum.*"

-As Origen uses the same word, and expressly says it denotes limited duration, Irenaeus\' testimony does not help the doctrine of endless punishment, nor can it be quoted to reinforce that of universal salvation.
+As Origen uses the same word, and expressly says it denotes limited duration, Irenaeus' testimony does not help the doctrine of endless punishment, nor can it be quoted to reinforce that of universal salvation.
 Dr. Beecher thinks that Irenaeus taught "a final restitution of all things to unity and order by the annihilation of all the finally